 Secondary School Requirements:

-To be considered for admission, international applicants must meet the same subject requirements as all other applicants.
+To be considered for freshman admission, international applicants must meet the same subject requirements as all other applicants.

 You must have completed secondary school with excellent grades/marks in academic subjects and have earned a certificate of completion that enables you to be admitted to a university in your home country and is equivalent to a U.S. high school diploma.
 You also must have never been enrolled as a university student.

 The following academic subject requirements must be completed with a minimum average GPA of 3.4:

 - 2 years of history (in place of U.S. History, history of your country)

 - 4 years of English (or in the language of instruction at your school)

 - 3 years (four years recommended) of college-preparatory mathematics*